Does Vrbo Do Background Checks on Guests?

 As well as checking credit ratings and credit card chargebacks, and flagging up fake IDs as “not found,” Safely runs your guest’s full name, address, and date of birth through these databases and registries:

-• The List—Safely’s unique database of past guests who have damaged an STR property
+- The List—Safely’s unique database of past guests who have damaged a short-term rental property

 Best of all, Safely integrates with your PMS to screen reservations across all booking channels and ensure a quick, simple, and streamlined experience for your guests.